pingcap/docs/dev/benchmark/add-index-with-load.md

 ### Test conclusion

-When you only perform query operations to the target column of `Add Index` statement, the effect of `Add Index` operation on online workloads is not obvious.
+When you only perform query operations to the target column of the `ADD INDEX` statement, the effect of `ADD INDEX` operations on online workloads is not obvious.

-## Test plan 3: the target column of `ADD INDEX` statement is not related to the online workloads
+## Test plan 3: the target column of the `ADD INDEX` statement is irrelevant to online workloads

-1. Start `oltp_read_write` test.
+1. Start the `oltp_read_write` test.
 2. Perform at the same time with step 1: use `alter table test add index pad_idx(pad)` to add an index.
-3. Perform at the end of step 2: when the index is added successfully, stop `oltp_read_only` test.
+3. Perform at the end of step 2: when the index is added successfully, stop the `oltp_read_only` test.
 4. Get the duration of `alter table ... add index` and the average TPS and QPS of Sysbench in this period.
 5. Gradually increase the value of two parameters `tidb_ddl_reorg_worker_cnt` and `tidb_ddl_reorg_batch_size`, and then repeat step 1-4.